Baachi/typo3-aop/Readme.md

 in TYPO3.
 Behind the scenes we use the [goaop](https://github.com/goaop/framework) framework, which is stable and fast.

+For more information look at the documentation on [goaop documentation](https://github.com/goaop/framework).

 ## Why do you need this?

 Do you ever need to extend the functionality of a extension or the core itself